-Lipid nanoparticles (LNPs) are a subset of lipid-based drug delivery (LBDD) systems that utilize ionizable cationic lipids for the delivery of nucleic acid (e.g. siRNA, mRNA, cyclic dinucleotides) payloads to cells.
+Lipid nanoparticles (LNPs) are a subset of lipid-based drug delivery (LBDD) systems that utilize ionizable cationic lipids, such as DLin-MC3-DMA (100 mg/ml) (MC3), for the delivery of nucleic acid (e.g. siRNA, mRNA, cyclic dinucleotides) payloads into cells.
 They consist of a lipid shell composed of structural phospholipids, cholesterol, and PEGylated lipids that surround an internal aqueous core, where the ionizable cationic lipids organize into inverted micelles around the encapsulated nucleic acids.
-Ionizable cationic lipids are near-neutral at physiological pH and cationic in acidic environments (apparent p K_a for SM-102 = 6.7), a property that promotes the encapsulation of negatively charged nucleic acids during LNP preparation and facilitates intracellular delivery after cellular uptake.
-1.3 LNPs are internalized into cells via endocytosis.
-The ionizable cationic lipid becomes protonated and positively charged in the acidic environment of the endosomal compartment, promoting LNP endosomal escape and intracellular delivery.
+Ionizable cationic lipids are near-neutral at physiological pH and cationic in acidic environments (theoretical pK_a for MC3 = 6.44), a property that promotes the encapsulation of negatively charged nucleic acids during LNP preparation and facilitates intracellular delivery after cellular uptake.
+LNPs are internalized into cells via endocytosis.
+MC3 becomes protonated and positively charged in the acidic environment of the endosomal compartment, promoting LNP endosomal escape and intracellular delivery.

-Cayman's LipidLaunchTM LNP-102 Exploration Kit is intended to serve as a starting point for laboratories to explore the feasibility of using SM-102-based LNPs for their individual application without the need for specialized equipment.
+Cayman's LipidLaunchTM LNP-MC3 Exploration Kit is intended to serve as a starting point for laboratories to explore the feasibility of using LNPs for their individual application without the need for specialized equipment.
 Optimal preparation conditions for the encapsulation of nucleic acids with LNPs must be determined by the end user.
 Adjustment of the following parameters may facilitate this process: